When to raise a concern

 What you should know

-A nurse or midwife must have the skills, knowledge, good health and good character to do their job safely and effectively.
+A nurse, midwife or nursing associate must have the skills, knowledge, health and character to do their job safely and effectively.

-We call this being fit to practise and it’s our role as regulator to make sure that a nurse or midwife’s fitness to practise meets our standards.
+We call this being fit to practise and it’s our role as regulator to make sure that a nurse, midwife or nursing associate’s fitness to practise meets our standards.

-Our expectations are set out in The Code, which describes the professional standards that nurses and midwives must meet in order to be registered with us to practise in the UK.
+Our expectations are set out in The Code, which describes the professional standards that nurses, midwives and nursing associates must meet in order to be registered with us to practise in the UK.

-If you’re concerned that a nurse or midwife doesn't meet these standards, you can raise a concern.
+If you’re concerned that someone on our register doesn't meet these standards, you can raise a concern.

 Who should you raise the concern with?

-In most cases, it’s best to raise concerns with the nurse or midwife’s place of work first, as the employer is best placed to resolve issues quickly and fairly.
+In most cases, it’s best to raise concerns with the nurse, midwife or nursing associate's place of work first, as the employer is best placed to resolve issues quickly and fairly.

 The employer can investigate the concern and if they decide to refer the case to us, they can send their information they may have gathered through an internal investigation, which will speed things up.